juankdiz/oneplusmg-trust-framework/pages/about/privacy.md

 title: Privacy
 ---

-This Privacy Policy explains what personal data is collected by the Trust Framework website.
+This Privacy Policy explains what personal data is collected by the 1+MG Framework website.

 ## What data we collect